dragonpanda1513/BOTES_SecOnion/readme.md

 # Adding BOTSv1 Data to Security Onion
-[Security Onion](https://github.com/Security-Onion-Solutions/securityonion) is an interesting platform to carry endpoint threat hunting and is useful both in a production situation as well as for research and training.
+[Security Onion](https://github.com/Security-Onion-Solutions/securityonion) is a platform developed for endpoint threat hunting and can be deployed in a larger production environment down to a small home environment for research and training.
 For research and training purposes a key part is to add sample data to be able to practice hunting queries.

 ## Purpose
 Splunk provides sample data from it's BOSS of the SOC CTF.
-Both v1,v2, and v3 has been published as open source, more info [here](https://www.splunk.com/en_us/blog/security/boss-of-the-soc-scoring-server-questions-and-answers-and-dataset-open-sourced-and-ready-for-download.html).
+Version 1, 2, and 3 has been published as open source, more info [here](https://www.splunk.com/en_us/blog/security/boss-of-the-soc-scoring-server-questions-and-answers-and-dataset-open-sourced-and-ready-for-download.html).
 The v1 data is available on [github here](https://github.com/splunk/botsv1) unfortunately it is formatted for ingestion into Splunk.
-The goal is to import into Security Onion and to mimic efforts that have been done in HELK platform outlined by [tvfischer](https://gist.github.com/tvfischer/fdc4a1a05613279a5685dc4db4f83fe4).
-Sébastien Lehuédé has converted the data and done the work to ingest it into ELK.
+The overall goal is to import into Security Onion and to mimic efforts that have been done in HELK platform outlined by [tvfischer](https://gist.github.com/tvfischer/fdc4a1a05613279a5685dc4db4f83fe4).
+As detailed by tvfischer, Sébastien Lehuédé has converted the data and done the work to ingest it into ELK.
 The process to covert the data and associated data and configuration files are published [here](https://botes.gitbook.io/botes-dataset/) under the label [**BOTES**](https://botes.gitbook.io/botes-dataset/).
+Developing this walk-through was a collaborative effort with [billy_sec]() and [cajanrubberduck]().

 ## Requirements
 Before proceeding, prepare your environment and have the following deployed on your instance:
-- Deployed Security Onion, preferably using the Standalone or Import configuration type
+- Deployed Security Onion, preferably using the Standalone or Import configuration type.
+Import is recommended for at home use
 - Have enough space to copy the datasets and load them into the system (data sizes are discussed [here](https://botes.gitbook.io/botes-dataset/botes-elastic-bots-version))

 ## Process to Ingest BOTES Data